andre-ye/uni/docs/phil/phil-455/lecture.md

 ---

+## Week 5 Tuesday -- "Genetic Racial Naturalism"
+- Old school racial naturalists, population racial naturalists, genetic racial naturalists
+- Walter Benn Michaels: you have to have essentialism to have an objective account of race
+- Everyone wants to take down the social constructionists.
+First take-down: it's either subjective or relativistic
+- Charles Mills: but no -- there are two steps to these things.
+Once we develop a criteria, there is objectivity / an objective set of conditions.

+---

 ## Lecture 5: Racial Population Naturalism
 - Racial essentialist naturalists -- the De Gabineaus, the Madison Grants, etc.
 - These folks are new -- maybe you can carve it at its joints